torquefi/torque_dapp/README.md

 </p>

 ## Under Construction
-We're developing V2 with learnings and feedback from V1.
-Stay tuned for the release.
+We're developing Torque V2 with learnings and feedback from V1 as we speak.
+Stay tuned for updates and information regarding the official release.

 - **Website**: [torque.fi](https://torque.fi)
 - **Documentation**: [docs.torque.fi](https://docs.torque.fi)